AstroStudios13/Untitled-Pong-GameV.12/SECURITY.md

 ## Reporting a Bug

-Updates are about nearly Daily to Weekly, but also include all Beta and Main Updates of the game You can report a bug to me by Emailing me at AstrOStudios13@Gmail.com
+Updates are about nearly Daily to Weekly, but also include all Beta and Main Updates of the game.
+You can report a bug to me by Emailing me at AstrOStudios13@Gmail.com